fylein/fyle-mobile-app/README.md

 ```

-2. It will open android studio, let it build index file and Gradle build for sometime.
-Then check that studio recognized the right device in the top bar.
+2. It will open Android Studio, and let it build index files and Gradle build for some time.
+Then check that the studio recognized the right device in the top bar.
 Press the run button.
 After every change, you make in the `src` directory.
 It will automatically build the app on the device.

 ### iOS

-For running app directly in ios device for staging
+For running the app directly on an ios device for staging

 - Add .env file to project (ping mobile app team for the file)
-- Install Xcode from App store
+- Install Xcode from the App Store
 - Build and sync:

 ```bash